kcisne/Enviro-Maze/README.md

 - 'MovingForward': State, which moves Robot forward when Robot is at angles '0', '90', '-90'.
 - 'Rotate': State, which rotates Robot when Robot's sensors detect a wall ahead.
 Robot will rotate to the side, which allows for the robot to contine moving.
 For example, if the robot reaches a wall and the sensor to the right detects enough space to continue down the path, then Robot will rotate to the right.
 - 'MyRobotController': StateMachine, which contains Robot's initial state and transitions.
 'MovingForward' and 'Rotate' emit events, which tell Robot which transition to make.
-- 'MyRobot': Declares the Robot class, inherits from Enviro, declares the constructor, and calls macro DECLARE_INTERFACE defined by enviro that sets up the shared library interface.
+- 'MyRobot': Declares the 'Robot' class, inherits from Enviro, declares the constructor, and calls macro DECLARE_INTERFACE defined by enviro that sets up the shared library interface.
 The constructor must have exactly the type signature shown above, and must call the Agent constructor when it is initialized.

 Player
 ---